By Erin Klebaur

-Customers often base their perceptions about a business on its logo.
-Therefore, a logo should align with a business’s core values, as well as keep pace with what it represents.
+Customers often base their perceptions about a business or association on its logo.
+Therefore, a logo should align with your core values, as well as keep pace with what it represents.
 It also needs to resonate with the customer, which will vary depending on different factors including—if your target audience is millennials or boomers, consumer or B2B, and/or U.S. or globally based.
-All of this, coupled with staying current with the latest design trends, could be a challenge for many businesses.
+All of this, coupled with staying current with the latest logo design trends, could be a challenge for many businesses and associations.

-Ogilvy recently announced, after 70 years, that it rebranded itself following nearly two years’ worth of restructuring moves, staffing changes and new financial reporting standards, in addition to the usual ins, outs, ups and downs of the ad world.
+After 70 years, Ogilvy announced that it rebranded itself, following nearly two years’ worth of restructuring moves, staffing changes and new financial reporting standards, in addition to the usual ins, outs, ups and downs of the ad world.
 The rebranding included a new visual identity, logo, color scheme and positioning, which were based on key values determined by its leadership.
 The company revised its logo font, along with a brighter Pantone red and a subtler palette including grey, pink, blue and yellow.
 These developments symbolize Ogilvy’s desire to modernize, while adhering to the principles that made it stand out in the first place.

-One of the most dominant trends for logotypes is strategically placing words or letters on top of each other, below and/or side-by-side to create a unique layout, as well as make long phrases easier to distinguish.
-This trend was big in 2016-2017 and has continued this year.
-The condensed format is also ideal for businesses that have longer names.
+One of the most dominant trends for logotypes is word or letter stacking, which strategically places words or letters on top of each other, below and/or side-by-side to create a unique layout.
+It also makes long phrases easier to distinguish.
+This trend has been big since 2016 and is expected to continue this year, by pairing it with graphic elements.
+The condensed format also is ideal for businesses or associations that have longer names.
 When the letters are stacked, the font essentially becomes your entire logo.
 Letter stacking works well with contrasting colors and is an effective way to get the attention of your current and potential customers.
 Refer to the Jersey HVAC Pros logo below, as an example.

 The use of a tagline, as an element of the logo, has been on the rise.
 It’s not surprising, considering that the tagline is an added element of the logo that can solidify the brand message or vision and be the take-away with your target audience in the marketplace.
+FreeLogoServices Business Blog recently reported that you should use a tagline in your logo because your brand has to spark a connection.
+Sometimes, it takes more than a logo and business or association name to get your message across.
 In addition to the visual identity, it’s effective to have a tagline or promise with it.
 The tagline should be short, catchy and memorable.
 Consider using a complimentary font, rather than the same one, for the logo and tagline.